Lisa Vanderpump Talks ‘Vanderpump Rules’ Season 8 On Twitter After Filming Opening Credits

 “She was brought in by Scheana and seems to always have Scheana’s back on things and supports her fully.
 They’ve been friends for years and she’s one of Scheana’s best friends,” a source explained to Hollywood Life.

-While Eliabeth hasn’t yet confirmed or denied her alleged addition to the show, Shay hinted at the upcoming cast changes during a recent interview with the outlet.
+While Elizabeth hasn’t yet confirmed or denied her alleged addition to the show, Shay hinted at the upcoming cast changes during a recent interview with the outlet.

 “I think there’s going to be a lot of like plot twists.
 Where it’s like you’ll see a lot of things that are unexpected,” Shay said.
 “I mean, it’ll be entertaining, that’s for sure.”